filecoin-project/FIPs/FRCs/frc-wallet-signing-envelope.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the FIP.-->

-Signing arbitrary, non-transaction messages with a Filecoin or FeVM wallet opens a number of attack vectors and error cases, such as malicious message formation or non-transactions being submitted as transactions.
+Signing arbitrary, non-transaction messages with a Filecoin or FEVM wallet opens a number of attack vectors and error cases, such as malicious message formation or non-transactions being submitted as transactions.
 A simple envelope is proposed to minimize these risks and align usage patterns with other ecosystems, which has the added benefit of making decontextualized messages easier to recontextualize.

 ## Abstract